shaneiadt/Ramblings/pages/2020/Full-Page-Screenshots-for-FREE.md

 Fed up looking for an extension, app or something just to take a ruddy full page screen shot without breaking the bank?

-Well have I got a something super cool for you & it's totally **FREE** :smile:
+Well have I got a something super cool for you & it's totally **FREE** 😀

 1) Open **Chrome** > **DevTools**